rafarodra/SupplyChainProject-Udacity/README.md

 This will create the smart contract artifacts in folder ```build\contracts```.

-Migrate smart contracts to the locally running blockchain, ganache-cli:
+Migrate smart contracts to the locally running blockchain, ganache:

 ```
 truffle migrate